ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode14](images/xchaincode14.png)

 3. Next, you will see a familiar pop-up at the top of VSCode that asks you what are the arguments to the transaction.
 This transaction only takes one argument, and that is the name of the issuer.
-Let's type in "MagnetoCorp" as follows (important to leave the double quotes):
+Let's type in "MagnetoCorp" as follows (important to include the double quotes):

 ![VSCode-xchaincode15](images/xchaincode15.png)